pdevito3/HeimGuard/README.md

 So we have our user and their identity roles from our auth token, but how do we know what permissions go with our roles?
 Well, this can be done in a variety of ways to whatever suits your needs best for your api.

-If you have a simple API or an API that rarely has modified permissions, maybe you just want keep a static list of role to permissions mappings in a class in your project.
+If you have a simple API or an API that rarely has modified permissions, maybe you just want keep a static list of role to permissions mappings in a class in your project or in your appsettings.
 More commonly, you'll probably want to persist them in a database somewhere.
 This could be in your boundary/application database or it could be in a separate administration boundary.
-Maybe you have both and use eventual consistancy to keep them in sync.
+Maybe you have both and use eventual consistency to keep them in sync.
 You could even add a caching layer on top of this as well and reference that.

 At the end of the day, you can store your permission to role mappings anywhere you want, but you still need a way to easily access them and integrate them into your permissions pipeline.
 This is where HeimGuard comes in.